Sexual grooming: Criminal offences

 Because sexual grooming is a non-violent and non-threatening form of child sexual abuse, it includes behaviors that do not appear inappropriate on the surface, as the behavior is designed to control and conceal a sexual relationship with the victim.
 The behavior becomes a criminal act in the United States when one tries to "persuade, induce, entice, or coerce" a minor to engage in sexual activity.
-As awareness of nonviolent offenders has grown, States like Illinois have passed legislation that bans enticement similar to the federal law.
+As awareness of non-violent offenders has grown, States like Illinois have passed legislation that bans enticement similar to the federal law.

-Other example child sexual abuse offenses include "Solicitation of a Minor," and "Indecent Liberties with a Child".
+Other examples of child sexual abuse offenses include "Solicitation of a Minor" and "Indecent Liberties with a Child".
 In Kansas, "Aggravated Indecent Liberties with a Child" is used when an abuser has sex with the child.
 In Arkansas, the statute is "Sexual indecency with a child".

-Related Topics
+Related topics

-Loverboy or Romeo Pimps
+Loverboy or Romeo pimps

-In some contexts, such as the UK Grooming gangs scandal, the behavior of Loverboy or Romeo Pimps has been described as 'grooming' by the media.
+In some contexts, such as the UK grooming gangs scandal, the behavior of Loverboy or Romeo Pimps has been described as 'grooming' by the media.
 Loverboy is a method used to lure young people into sexual exploitation and prostitution, where the target is initially approached romantically by the exploiter.
 The goal is to exploit the target, usually in the sex industry.
 Unlike non-violent offenders, once ensnared, victims face blackmail and violence to maintain their compliance.

-Online Enticement
+Online enticement

 Grooming is also used to describe befriending a child on the Internet, in preparation for future sexual abuse.

-Sexual predation of children on the Internet mostly consists of adults using the Internet to meet and seduce underage adolescents into sexual encounters.
+Sexual predation of children on the Internet mostly consists of adults using the Internet to meet and seduce minors into sexual encounters.
 Some abusers (sometimes posing as children themselves) chat with children online and make arrangements to meet with them in person.
-Internet initiated sex crimes against minors is most prevalent in relation to the 13–17 age group (99% of cases), and particularly 13–14 (48%).
+Internet initiated sex crimes against people under the age of consent are most commonly committed against the 13–17 age group (99% of cases), and particularly 13–14 (48%).
 The majority of targeted children are girls, and most victimization occurs with mobile-phone support.
-Children and teenagers who are highly curious and high-sensation-seeking are at higher risk than others.
+Minors who are highly curious and high-sensation-seeking are at higher risk than others.

 Pedophiles and predators use online grooming to carry out cybersex trafficking crimes.
 After the pedophile gains the trust from a local cybersex trafficker, often a parent or neighbor of the victim, the online sexual exploitation will take place.